 Classified employees, who are employed for 260 days per year, may receive paid vacation leave.
 Classified employees who have worked one year, unless the classified employee's contract or letters of assignment indicates otherwise, will receive 5 days of vacation each year.
 Classified Employees who have worked 2 continuous years will receive 10 days of vacation each year.
 Classified Employees who have worked 10 continuous years will receive 15 days of vacation each year.
+Classified employees who have morked 10 continuous years will receive 15 days of vacation each year.
 Classified employees who leave prior to the end of their contract or letters of assignment will receive their pro rata share of vacation for the year.